mailjet/wordpress-mailjet-plugin-apiv3/README.md

 == What's new ==
 * The all new V5 Mailjet plugin for Wordpress has been completely redesigned and includes many new features.
+* Improved plugin settings for simplified configuration
+* Redesigned subscription widget for easier setup and more options - mandatory, optional or hidden form fields, custom subscription confirmation page, and more.
-* Integration with WooCommerce is included - you can allow customers to subscribe to your newsletter during checkout.
+* Integration with WooCommerce is included - customers can subscribe to your newsletter during checkout.
 More integrations are coming soon.
 * More flexibility - use filters to set your own subscription confirmation email template or texts inside the email, set your own thank you page, or widget form.

 == Description ==